Bullying and harassment

 On this page:

-- Bullying is another form of workplace harassment that many employers and employees face.
-Examples of bullying behaviour include unfair and excessive criticism, publicly insulting victims, ignoring their point of view, constantly changing or setting unrealistic work targets and undervaluing their efforts at work, or culturally insensitivity.
+Bullying includes cultural insensitivity, unfair and excessive criticism, publicly insulting people, ignoring a person’s point of view, constantly changing or setting unrealistic work targets, and undervaluing someone’s efforts at work.

-- The most effective way to prevent bullying is for your employer to send a clear message that workplace bullying is unacceptable and will not be tolerated.
+The most effective way to prevent or address bullying is for your employer to send a clear message that workplace bullying is unacceptable and will not be tolerated.